Vaeqim/Vaeqim-s-TurboWarp-Extension-Test/README.md

 Do NOT run this script using url and please copy what inside or download it

+It will give scary popup on console about scam for no reason

 -- Not required to "run without sandbox" --